polaniarm/neurips-2025-demo/README.md

-# Whisper ASR on ARM Demo
+# Whisper ASR on Arm Demo

-Web-based automatic speech recognition using OpenAI's Whisper model on ARM infrastructure.
+Web-based automatic speech recognition using OpenAI's Whisper model on Arm infrastructure.

 ## Overview

-This demo shows Whisper Large v3 Turbo running on ARM CPUs using Hugging Face Transformers.
+This demo shows Whisper Large v3 Turbo running on Arm CPUs using Hugging Face Transformers.
 It provides a browser interface for audio recording and transcription.

 ## Components